-When it comes to vaccines, the story about a vaccine's "effect" is very different from what media reports.
-Media tells us that the point of a vaccine is to create immunity, herd immunity, and protection from illness.
+The truth about a vaccine's "effect" is very different from what the media reports to us on the topic.
+The media tells us that a vaccine's effect is to create immunity, herd immunity, and protection from illness.

 If you look at the clinical testing, at the “drug effect” that is measured and carefully tested, you'll discover it's antibody production.
 Did the clinical trial participants generate an adequate antibody response?